nacholimar/RestServer/README.md

 ## This project is a users CRUD created in Node.JS

-Reminder execute '''npm install''' for build all Node modules
+Remember execute '''npm install''' for build all Node modules

 You can test this project from: https://restserver-nacholimar.herokuapp.com